-Bulgarian national Simeon Nikolov continues to solidify his status as one of the new figures in world volleyball.
-After Bulgaria's historic silver medal at the 2025 World Championship, the setter made a crucial career choice and joined "Lokomotiv" (Novosibirsk).
+Bulgarian international Simeon Nikolov continues to solidify his status as one of the new figures in world volleyball.
+After Bulgaria's historic silver medal from the 2025 World Championship, the setter made a key career choice and joined Lokomotiv (Novosibirsk).
 In an interview for "Championat" with Elena Kovalenko, he reveals his philosophy on the game, life in Russia, and his big goal.

 "I came here to play"

-Even at the beginning of his professional path, Nikolov chose the difficult route.
+Early in his professional career, Nikolov chose the difficult route.
 Instead of seeking a more comfortable environment, he opted for development through competition and responsibility.

-Despite interest from Italy, his decision is categorical:
+Despite interest from Italy, his decision was firm:

 "I didn't want to go to a weaker team.
 I prefer to fight for medals in Russia."